schleepyfr/schleepyfr/README.md

 junior cybersecurity
 --------------------

-Passionate 18-year-old aspiring cybersecurity professional, currently pursuing Cisco certifications to build a strong foundation in network security and ethical hacking.
+Passionate 19-year-old aspiring cybersecurity professional, currently pursuing Sec+, Network+ certifications to build a strong foundation in network security and cybersecurity.
 Enthusiastic about exploring innovative solutions to secure systems and eager to contribute to the tech world.
 Outside of cybersecurity, I’m a dedicated guitarist, blending technical precision with creativity in both music and technology.

 * 🌍  I'm based in Albania
 * ✉️  You can contact me at [schleepify@gmail.com](mailto:schleepify@gmail.com)